The generalised scaling function: a systematic study: Explicit results at strong coupling

 The first set of quantities can be computed by relying on the solution of the BES problem.
-Indeed, a simple but long calculation, which was done using the method developed in \cite{BK} and whose details are given in Appendix A, allows to give the following analytic estimates at strong coupling,
+Indeed, a simple but long calculation, whose details are given in Appendix A, allows us to give the following analytic estimates for large $g$:

-where $m(g)$ (\ref {mgap}) agrees at the leading order with the mass gap of the $O(6)$ NLSM.
-Using the first of (\ref {intdens}) we can write, for the all loops density:
+where $m(g)$ (\ref {mgap}) turns out to be the $O(6)$ NLSM mass gap.
+Using the first of (\ref {intdens}) we can write, for the all loop density,

+thus showing that in the strong coupling limit the quantities $\sigma ^{(0);(s)}$ and $\tilde S_1^{(k)}(g)$ (which, for generic $g$, are 'independent' quantities) flow into expressions depending on the single function $m(g)$.

+For what concerns the $\sigma ^{(1);(s)}$, using the asymptotic solution (\ref {sm}, \ref {aeul}) for $S_p^{(1)}(g)$, we will explicitly write below in (\ref {dens1}) their strong coupling leading term.